mlanza/ai-literacy/201/11-scaling-signal.md

 #### 📘 Lens 2: *The Power of Moments* Summary Artifact

-**Prompt:**
-*"Summarize* The Power of Moments *in 300 words.
+> 🗣️ *"Summarize* The Power of Moments *in 300 words.
 Focus on insights that help team leads create more memorable or meaningful experiences."*

 You run the exact same pattern here—same prompt shape, different book.
 The result is another clean, focused summary.
 It gives you ideas around elevation, insight, pride, and connection.
 Again, you save it as an artifact.